btomwhitehead/isp_profiler/README.md

 #### Speetest probe

-The speedtest probe has no config and the [Ookla Speedtest](speedtest.net/) integer server ID, `SPEEDTEST_SERVER`is set via an environment variable in [docker-compose.yml](./docker-compose.yml).
+The speedtest probe has no config and the [Ookla Speedtest](https://speedtest.net) integer server ID, `SPEEDTEST_SERVER`is set via an environment variable in [docker-compose.yml](./docker-compose.yml).
 This should be adjusted to a speedtest server of interest.

 #### Smokeping probe

-The smokeping probe config is located at [config/smokeping-probe.yml](./config/smokeping-probe.yml).
+The smokeping probe config is located at [config/smokeping-probe.yml](./config/smokeping_probe.yml).

-The `targets.hosts` list should be updated to endpoints of interest.
+The `targets.hosts` list should be updated to include endpoints of interest.